slytechs-repos/slytechs-repos/README.md

 Our libraries support both **libpcap** and [**Napatech SmartNIC**][jnetntapi] hardware accelerators for high speed network caputure.

-## Download the bundle
-To make it easy to get all the prerequisite modules, we've bundled everything for your convenience.

-Download the bundle [**jNetPcap SDK**][jnetpcap-sdk-download]

 ## Getting Started
 To get started you need to select the main API you wish to use.
 We offer 2 different APIs depending on your needs.
 Which ever API you choose the **Protocol Packs** which offer protocol specific APIs such as protocol headers, packet dissection, data reassembly, tracking and analysis, need to be included in addition to that main API modules (ie. [**jNetPcap SDK**][jnetpcap-pro] or [**jNetWorks SDK**][jnetworks].)